CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Obtaining indices of specific bits/qubits of interest using `bit_readout` and `qubit_readout` or `qubit_to_bit_map`, and filtering results

 .. note:: :py:meth:`expectation_from_shots()` and :py:meth:`expectation_from_counts()` take into account every classical bit in the results object.
-If the expectation value of interest is a product of only a subset of the measurements in the :py:class:`Circuit` (as is the case when simultaneously measuring several commuting operators), then you will want to filter/marginalise out the ignored bits when performing this calculation.
+If the expectation value of interest is a product of only a subset of the measurements in the :py:class:`~pytket.Circuit` (as is the case when simultaneously measuring several commuting operators), then you will want to filter/marginalise out the ignored bits when performing this calculation.

 Guidance for Writing Hardware-Agnostic Code
 -------------------------------------------

-Writing code for experiments that can be retargeted to different :py:class:`Backend` s can be a challenge, but has many great payoffs for long-term developments.
+Writing code for experiments that can be retargeted to different :py:class:`~pytket.backends.Backend` s can be a challenge, but has many great payoffs for long-term developments.
 Being able to experiment with new devices and simulators helps to identify which is best for the needs of the experiment and how this changes with the experiment parameters (such as size of chemical molecule being simulated, or choice of model to train for a neural network).
 Being able to react to changes in device availability helps get your results faster when contesting against queues for device access or downtime for maintenance, in addition to moving on if a device is retired from live service and taking advantage of the newest devices as soon as they come online.
 This is especially important in the near future as there is no clear frontrunner in terms of device, manufacturer, or even fundamental quantum technology, and the rate at which they are improving performance and scale is so high that it is essential to not get left behind with old systems.

 One of the major counter-arguments against developing hardware-agnostic experiments is that the manual incorporation of the target architecture's connectivity and noise characteristics into the circuit design and choice of error mitigation/detection/correction strategies obtains the optimal performance from the device.
 The truth is that hardware characteristics are highly variable over time, invalidating noise models after only a few hours [Wils2020]_ and requiring regular recalibration.
 Over the lifetime of the device, this could lead to some qubits or couplers becoming so ineffective that they are removed from the system by the providers, giving drastic changes to the connectivity and admissible circuit designs.
 The instability of the experiment designs is difficult to argue when the optimal performance on one of today's devices is likely to be surpassed by an average performance on another device a short time after.

-We have already seen that devices and simulators will have different sets of requirements on the :py:class:`Circuit` s they can accept and different types of results they can return, so hardware-agnosticism will not always come for free.
+We have already seen that devices and simulators will have different sets of requirements on the :py:class:`~pytket.Circuit` s they can accept and different types of results they can return, so hardware-agnosticism will not always come for free.
 The trick is to spot these differences and handle them on-the-fly at runtime.
-The design of the :py:class:`Backend` class in ``pytket`` aims to expose the fundamental requirements that require consideration for circuit design, compilation, and result interpretation in such a way that they can easily be queried at runtime to dynamically adapt the experiment procedure.
-All other aspects of backend interaction that are shared between different :py:class:`Backend` s are then unified for ease of integration.
-In practice, the constraints of the algorithm might limit the choice of :py:class:`Backend`, or we might choose to forego the ability to run on statevector simulators so that we only have to define the algorithm to calculate using counts, but we can still be agnostic within these categories.
+The design of the :py:class:`~pytket.backends.Backend` class in ``pytket`` aims to expose the fundamental requirements that require consideration for circuit design, compilation, and result interpretation in such a way that they can easily be queried at runtime to dynamically adapt the experiment procedure.
+All other aspects of backend interaction that are shared between different :py:class:`~pytket.backends.Backend` s are then unified for ease of integration.
+In practice, the constraints of the algorithm might limit the choice of :py:class:`~pytket.backends.Backend`, or we might choose to forego the ability to run on statevector simulators so that we only have to define the algorithm to calculate using counts, but we can still be agnostic within these categories.

 ..
 Consider whether you will want to use backends with different requirements on measurements, e.g. for using both statevector simulators and real devices; maybe build state prep and measurement circuits separately

-The first point in an experiment where you might have to act differently between :py:class:`Backend` s is during :py:class:`Circuit` construction.
-A :py:class:`Backend` may support a non-universal fragment of the :py:class:`Circuit` language, typically relating to their interaction with classical data -- either full interaction, no mid-circuit measurement and conditional operations, or no measurement at all for statevector and unitary simulators.
-If the algorithm chosen requires mid-circuit measurement, then we must sacrifice some freedom of choice of :py:class:`Backend` to accommodate this.
-For safety, it could be beneficial to include assertions that the :py:class:`Backend` provided meets the expectations of the algorithm.
+The first point in an experiment where you might have to act differently between :py:class:`~pytket.backends.Backend` s is during :py:class:`~pytket.Circuit` construction.
+A :py:class:`~pytket.backends.Backend` may support a non-universal fragment of the :py:class:`~pytket.Circuit` language, typically relating to their interaction with classical data -- either full interaction, no mid-circuit measurement and conditional operations, or no measurement at all for statevector and unitary simulators.
+If the algorithm chosen requires mid-circuit measurement, then we must sacrifice some freedom of choice of :py:class:`~pytket.backends.Backend` to accommodate this.
+For safety, it could be beneficial to include assertions that the :py:class:`~pytket.backends.Backend` provided meets the expectations of the algorithm.

 .. jupyter-execute::